vanliedekerkea/visits/src/main/resources/db_readme.txt

 ================================================================================
-===        Spring PetClinic sample application - Database Configuration      ===
+===        Spring Visits sample application - Database Configuration      ===
 ================================================================================

 @author Costin Leau

 --------------------------------------------------------------------------------

-In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
+In its default configuration, Visits uses an in-memory database (HSQLDB) which gets populated at startup with data.
 A similar setup is provided for Mysql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the data-access.properties file needs to